-Michael and his son Geoffrey assessing chickens for breeding suitability.
+Michael and his son Geoffrey assessing chickens for breeding.

 Henry Sommerlad holding a Sommerlad heritage meat chick.
 Photo @Mel Arnott